 What is a Pip?

-It is the smallest price change that a given exchange rate can make, and so refers to the very last digit of a price.
+One pip is the smallest price change that a given exchange rate can make, and so refers to the very last digit of a price.